andrew-codechimp/HA-Battery-Notes/docs/entities.md

 - Within Settings > Devices & Services > Integrations > Battery Notes find the device you added the template to and click on the 3 dots and select Reload
 - You will now have a Battery+ sensor for this device

+!!! info

+    You must create the template via a helper for it to be associated with the device.
+YAML templates do not have the ability to be associated.

 ## Battery Type
 `sensor.{{device_name}}_battery_type`